stripe/stripe-android/wechatpay/README.md

     > Note: Use the __GenSignature__ tool provided by WeChat [here](https://pay.weixin.qq.com/wiki/doc/api/app/app.php?chapter=8_5) to generate a signature, note the signature will differ from debug build to release build.
 2. Make sure the WeChat app installed on your test phone is logged in with an account with WeChat Pay enabled.
 3. Make sure to create a Stripe `PaymentIntent` with a Stripe _live_ key - the `PaymentIntent` created by a _test_ key will have dummy WeChat Pay parameters that won't be recognized by WeChat.
-4. Apart from adding the dependencies, you __don't__ need to write any additional code with WeChat Pay SDK(E.g the `WXPayEntryActivity` or any callbacks from the WeChat Pay [doc](https://pay.weixin.qq.com/wechatpay_guide/help_docs.shtml)), the module will do those for you.
+4. Apart from adding the dependencies, you __don't__ need to write any additional code with WeChat Pay SDK (e.g the `WXPayEntryActivity` or any callbacks from the WeChat Pay [doc](https://pay.weixin.qq.com/wechatpay_guide/help_docs.shtml)), the module will do those for you.